Snowflake-Labs/semantic-model-generator/README.md

 ### Generation - CLI
+Unlike the python route above, using the CLI assumes that you will manage your environment using `poetry` and `pyenv` for python versions.

 1. `make setup`
 * Make setup will install poetry if needed.
 * For optional dependencies, brew and pyenv, you can install `make install-pyenv` and `make install-homebrew` but this is not required.
+You can also install python 3.8 with `make install-python-3.8` once `pyenv` is installed.

 This is the script version run on the command line.